 To prevent mold from developing in the home, correct any of these conditions as soon as possible.
 That means repairing any leaks promptly.
 Clean up any water spills promptly, as well.
 If you have high levels of relative humidity in your home, or if your basement is damp, you can purchase a dehumidifier to reduce the amount of moisture in the air.

 The above things aren’t the only possible causes of mold and sometimes even the best preventative steps don’t keep household mold from developing.
 If you notice signs of a mold problem in your home, take steps to address it immediately.
+Mold is found everywhere in nature.
+It is already present in your home, it is just under control and not reproducing large colonies.
+Mold loves warm temperatures and moisture.
+Keeping moisture under control is the best way to prevent mold growth.
 Most types of mold grow and spread rapidly, so every day you delay just allows the problem to get worse.

 If you’ve got a mold problem in your home and aren’t sure what caused it or how to prevent a problem from recurring in the future, we recommend consulting with a mold remediation professional.
-A trained and experienced professional will visit your home, inspect the areas affected by mold, explain the conditions that led to the development of the mold problem, and let you know what you can do to prevent future problems.
-Many mold remediation professionals offer free in-home consultations so you have nothing to lose by making an appointment.
-Even if you want to take care of cleaning up a mold problem yourself, you can benefit from some professional advice about how to prevent future problems.
+A trained and experienced professional will visit your home, inspect the areas affected by mold, explain the conditions necessary to remedy the problem, and advise you on what you can do to prevent future problems.
+Many mold remediation professionals offer free in-home consultations, so you have nothing to lose by making an appointment.
+Even if you want to take care of cleaning up a mold problem yourself, you can benefit from some professional advice about the mold’s removal and how to prevent future problems.
 To find professionals offering free in-home consultations in your area, just follow the link.